Air-to-air missile: Use of air-to-air missiles as surface-to-air missiles

 In 1999 R-73 missile were adapted by Serb forces for surface to air missiles.
-The Houthi movement Missile Research and Development Centre and the Missile Force have tried to fire R-27/R-60/R-73/R-77 against Saudi aircraft.
-Using stockpiles of missiles from Yemeni Air Force stocks.
+The Houthi movement Missile Research and Development Centre and the Missile Force have tried to fire R-27/R-60/R-73/R-77 against Saudi aircraft using stockpiles of missiles from Yemeni Air Force stocks.
 The issue for the R-27 and R-77 is the lack of a radar to support their guidance to the target.
 However the R-73 and R-60 are infra-red heat seeking missiles.
-They only require, power, liquid nitrogen "to cool the seeker head" and a pylon to launch the missile.
+They only require power, liquid nitrogen "to cool the seeker head", and a pylon to launch the missile.
 These missiles have been paired with a "US made FLIR Systems ULTRA 8500 turrets".
 Only one near miss has been verified and that was a R-27T fired at Royal Saudi Air Force F-15SA.
 However the drawback is that these missiles are intended to be fired from one jet fighter against another.
 So the motors and fuel load are smaller than a purpose built surface to air missile.

-For the West the Norwegian-American made NASAMS rely on using AIM-9 Sidewinder, IRIS-T and AMRAAM (the ER version) missiles to intercept targets.
-None of these missiles require modifications and hence it can take missiles straight from an aircraft.
-However NASAMS remain a concept that is yet to be combat tested, it has only successful engaged a simulated cruise missile.
-If deployed to Ukraine it will be the first time that this missile system has been used in combat.
+On the Western side, the Norwegian-American made NASAMS air defense system has been developed for using AIM-9 Sidewinder, IRIS-T and AMRAAM air-to-air missiles to intercept targets.
+None of these missiles require modifications and hence it is possible for the system to take missiles straight from an aircraft.
+After a live-fire test occurred in September 2020 off the coasts of Florida, during which it successfully engaged a simulated cruise missile, in 2022 NASAMS was deployed to Ukraine, where for the first time this missile system was used in real combat conditions, and, according to Ukrainian government, was able to shoot down more than 100 aerial targets.

 Warhead

 A conventional explosive blast warhead, fragmentation warhead, or continuous rod warhead (or a combination of any of those three warhead types) is typically used in the attempt to disable or destroy the target aircraft.
 Warheads are typically detonated by a proximity fuze or by an impact fuze if it scores a direct hit.
-Less commonly, nuclear warheads have been mounted on a small number of air-to-air missile types (such as the AIM-26 Falcon) although these are not known to have ever been used in combat.
+Less commonly, nuclear warheads have been mounted on a small number of air-to-air missile types (such as the AIM-26 Falcon) although these have never been used in combat.